Ayesh/php-timer/README.md

 #### Reset timer
 By default, starting the timer after stopping it will continue it from where it left off.
 For example, if you have 3 seconds on the timer when you stop it, and start it again, the total time will start from 3 seconds.
 You can explicitly reset the timer to make it start from 0.
 Resetting the timer will not make the timer start again.
-You need to explicitly start the timer again with a `TImer::start()` call.
+You need to explicitly start the timer again with a `Timer::start()` call.

     Timer::reset(); // Default timer.
     Timer::reset('something');